 Mobile Ag Ed Teacher Login

-Are you an inner-city Philadelphia, Pittsburgh or Harrisburg/York city elementary school looking for a unique way to bring science to life for your students?
+Are you an inner-city Pittsburgh, Allentown/Bethlehem, Harrisburg/York or Philadelphia city elementary school looking for a unique way to bring science to life for your students?

 Our Ag on the Go vehicle arrives at your school, complete with a certified PA teacher and materials, ready to bring agricultural education directly into your school.
 The regular school classroom is quickly transformed into an interactive science lab where students are immersed in the scientific method…from identifying a problem, to forming a hypothesis, to reaching a conclusion.
 Agriculture provides the perfect platform for STEM learning to occur...and we optimize that opportunity.